enkidevs/curriculum/python/python-playground-questions/beginning-and-end-pairs/beginning-and-end-pairs.md

 ## Content

+> 👩‍💻 Your task is to write a program that will take a numbered list and:
+> **print the first and last, second and second to last, and so on**

-Given the list:
+Example list:
 ```python
 numbers = [1, 3, 5, 7, 9, 10, 8, 6, 4, 2]
 ```

-Can you write a program that will print the first and last, second and second to last, and so on?

 The output should look like this:
 ```python